vtneil/lib-xcore/README.md

 This includes many ported functionality from standard library (`std` -> `ported`), hence somewhat independent of standard library.

+This library is being merged and refactored with my old `vt-linalg` linear algebra library, so you get everything in one place!

 # Safety

 Safety is the main principle of this library's design.